sanderslab/magellanmapper/README.md

 ## Installation

+### Standalone packages

-**Note**: the forthcoming [v1.4 release](docs/release/release_v1.4.md) contains many new features and changes, avaiable on the main branch.
-The current latest release is the stabler version.
-All feedback is welcome!
+**UPDATE**: the forthcoming [v1.4 release](docs/release/release_v1.4.md) contains many new features and changes.
+Standlone [installers](https://github.com/sanderslab/magellanmapper/releases) are available for Windows, macOS, and Linux!

+These packages do not require use of the terminal, and you can skip the installation steps below.
+As they are likely rough around the edges, please file any [issues](https://github.com/sanderslab/magellanmapper/issues) you may enounter.

+### Install from source

 1. Download MagellanMapper
-    - Download and extract the [latest release.](https://github.com/sanderslab/magellanmapper/releases/latest)
+    - Download and extract the [latest release](https://github.com/sanderslab/magellanmapper/releases/latest), which is the stable version
-    - Or clone the git repo: `git clone https://github.com/sanderslab/magellanmapper.git`
+    - Or clone the git repo, which contains all the latest (potentially unstable) updates: `git clone https://github.com/sanderslab/magellanmapper.git`
-1. Install MagellanMapper using the following script in the `magellanmapper` folder.
+1. Install MagellanMapper using the following script in the `magellanmapper` folder
     - On Mac or Linux: `bin/setup_conda`
     - On Windows: `bin\setup_conda.bat`